strouddm/project-jail-break/README.md

 3. Download the datasets into `data/raw/`

-    All three datasets download in a single step.
-Two of them are **gated** on Hugging Face, so you must accept their terms (while logged in) before your token can pull them.
+    Both datasets download in a single step.
+They are **gated** on Hugging Face, so you must accept their terms (while logged in) before your token can pull them.
 Access is granted automatically — there's no approval wait.

     1. Install prerequisites: `pip install datasets huggingface_hub`